mypiaware/virtual-radar-server-installation/README.md

 * openSUSE
 * Ubuntu

-When deciding on which operating sytem to use with VRS, it is very important to read about the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue).
+:point_right: When deciding on which operating sytem to use with VRS, it is very important to read about the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue).

 For anyone interested in trying a preview version (versions 2.4.5 or 3.0.0), this installation script offers the choice to install a preview version instead of the stable version (ver 2.4.4).
 Even though it is always risky to install a preview version that is under development, the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue) may make a preview version the better choice under certain circumstances.